Skip to main content Skip to navigation

 Becoming a Fellow

 Our call for new Fellows opens in term 1, aiming to appoint in March.
-Normally WIE Fellows are appointed for a period of two years, however we're aware most Student Fellows won't be able to serve the full two years and welcome them to join us for whatever is left of their time at Warwick, up to two years.
+Normally WIE Fellows are appointed for a period of three years, however we're aware most Student Fellows won't be able to serve the full term and welcome them to join us for whatever is left of their time at Warwick.

 Let us know you agree to cookies